-Currently IT organizations are facing the challenge of integrating various applications, and other technologies into a single umbrella.
-In multibillion dollar company, its the responsibility of the company to satisfy their customers to keep their reputation up.
+Currently, IT organizations are facing the challenge of integrating various applications, and other technologies into a single umbrella.
+In a multibillion-dollar company, it's the responsibility of the company to satisfy their customers to keep their reputation up.
 At the same time, to do this it needs to handle various modules and sections to accomplish a goal.
-To keep lucid structure of development, the preferred way is to have SOA
+To keep a lucid structure of development, the preferred way is to have SOA

-Lets look at the root of enterprise service bus.
+Let's look at the root of the enterprise service bus.
 The concept of enterprise service bus came from the concept of 'BUS' in hardware architecture.
 If we look at the Computer Hardware Bus

-.
-Now, lets try to apply same concept of computing bus here in ESB architecture.
+, it is a subsystem that transfers data from one working module to another working module which is loosely coupled.
+Now, let's try to apply the same concept of computing bus here in ESB architecture.

 Point To Point Connection

 S1, S2, S3 & S4 are say 4 services (module) of the system which are interacting with each other by direct contact as shown in fig. This is the most basic communication architecture with a simple design.

 But it has major disadvantages:

 - If the system is complex with 'n' number of modules interacting with each other, in that case, it fails.
 It makes more hardware connectivity.

 - This (primary model) will not support asynchronous communication.